nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_manual_registration.rst

     Before going to next steps, ensure you have the following:

        * A Sidewalk Endpoint registered using the :file:`sid_pc_link` script.
          The script emulates the device registration process performed by the Sidewalk Mobile SDK.
-I t sends commands to the device as it communicates with the Sidewalk Cloud and your application server.
+         It sends commands to the device as it communicates with the Sidewalk Cloud and your application server.

        * A Login With Amazon (LwA) security profile created.
-         The LwA security profile and :file:`sid_pc_link` LwA help files emulate the registration flow, in which the end-user needs to log in with their Amazon account and grant Sidewalk permissions to complete Sidewalk registration for the device.
+         The LwA security profile and :file:`sid_pc_link` LwA help files emulate the registration flow, in which the end user needs to log in with their Amazon account and grant Sidewalk permissions to complete Sidewalk registration for the device.

 .. _Dashboard: https://developer.amazon.com/dashboard
 .. _Kinivo USB Bluetooth Adapter: https://www.amazon.com/Kinivo-USB-Bluetooth-4-0-Compatible/dp/B007Q45EF4